Antonio-Kim/fullstackopen2022/part5/bloglist-frontend/README.md

 ## 5.4: bloglist frontend, step 4

 Implement notifications which inform the user about successful and unsuccessful operations at the top of the page.
 The notifications must be visible for a few seconds.
 It is not compulsory to add colors.

+## 5.5 Blog list frontend, step 5

+Change the form for creating blog posts so that it is only displayed when appropriate.
+Use functionality similar to what was shown earlier in this part of the course material.
+If you wish to do so, you can use the Togglable component defined in part 5.
+By default the form is not visible, and it expands when button create new blog is clicked.